 - 6 credits of Hispanic Studies 400-level research courses, taken on campus (excluding 498 Internship).

-- Practicum: fulfilled through a specific course with a field experience in HISP 386, 399, 498, OR through an alternative mentored field experience (HISP 400) selected after consultation with an advisor.
+- Practicum (applies to concentrators who declared a Hispanic Studies major before October 2016): fulfilled through a specific course with a field experience in HISP 386, 399, 498, OR through an alternative mentored field experience (HISP 400) selected after consultation with an advisor.

 Elective Credits: Up to 9 of the credits may include, if the student desires, the following courses: